IBM Cloud Docs

 3. Attach the VPN connection to the Power Virtual Server workspace by using one of the following methods:

 It is recommended that you create a direct cloud connection between the VPC and the Power Virtual Server.
-Adding in the Transit Gateway is viable, but it incurs extra charges.
-The cloud connection set-up is not required in a PER-enabled workspace.
+Adding a Transit Gateway is feasible, but it incurs extra charges.
+The cloud connection setup is not required in a PER-enabled workspace.

 Architecture diagram